ZCroninDev/meditation/readme.md

 It'd be interesting to mess with an opacity fade that takes a long time (1s?
 2s?) when you click sunshine or rain to change the background.
 This would save your awkward jump to the next image.
 Currently it just snaps over

 Otherwise I think it looks great!
-Most of my comments are just polish, so good job!.
+Most of my comments are just polish, so good job!